 This visual really helped me declutter a lot of clothes that I was hanging onto “just in case”.
 The items that have not been worn can be analyzed.
 Are they in season?
 Do they fit?
 Is it your style?

 One thing I changed early in my closet organization was my actual hangers.
-I decided that my closet looked so much better with all black hangers.
-I like a combination of black plastic hangers and velvet hangers.
+I decided that my closet looked so much better with all-black hangers.
+I like the combination of black plastic hangers and velvet hangers.

 This simple change made a huge difference in the look of my closet.